Make Homemade Natural Cleaning Products

 - 2Sprinkle a liberal amount of baking soda in the bathroom sink.

 Next, you can tackle the rest of the remaining bathroom.

 - 1Use the vinegar and water to clean all the fixtures in the bathroom, like the faucets, the tub and toilet.

 If you're still spraying commercial furniture polish on your wood furniture, you're doing more than wasting money and possibly harming the wood.
 Look on the back of almost any brand of commercial furniture polish, and you'll see cautionary text regarding accidental ingestion and contact with skin.
 It's ironic that when you use this polish, it's almost certainly going to be in contact with the skin on your hand as you hold the cloth that has been sprayed with the chemical.
 Use this homemade product next time you need to dust.

-- 1Use a microfiber cloth to dry dust the wood furniture.Microfiber is a special weave of cloth designed to trap dust particles below the surface of the cloth.
-This way, when you dust, the particles enter the cloth, become trapped, and leave the surface of the cloth free to collect more particles.Advertisement
+- 1Microfiber is a special weave of cloth designed to trap dust particles below the surface of the cloth.
+This way, when you dust, the particles enter the cloth, become trapped, and leave the surface of the cloth free to collect more particles.Use a microfiber cloth to dry dust the wood furniture.Advertisement

 - 4Buff to a high gloss.

 Note: You can substitute orange oil for the mineral oil if desired, though mineral oil is cheaper and just as effective.